CIBC-Internal/python/Doc/library/stdtypes.rst

    :func:`codecs.register_error`, see section :ref:`error-handlers`.
 For a
    list of possible encodings, see section :ref:`standard-encodings`.

+   By default, the *errors* argument is not checked for best performances, but only used at the first encoding error.
+Enable the :ref:`Python Development Mode <devmode>`, or use a debug build to check *errors*.

    .. versionchanged:: 3.1
       Support for keyword arguments added.

+   .. versionchanged:: 3.9
+      The *errors* is now checked in development mode and in debug mode.

 .. method:: str.endswith(suffix[, start[, end]])